pseudovicky/100DaysOfJavaScript/README.md

 41. innerHTML, outerHTML and other properties
 42. HTML Attributes and their
 43. HTML Insertion Methods
-44. insertAdjacentHTML, insertAdjacentElement and insertAdjacentText
+44. insertAdjacentHTML, insertAdjacentElement and
+45. Changing HTML Classes using JavaScript: className and classList